theerawatramchuen/EBS-Rasnet50/README.md

 # EBS-Rasnet50
-Epoxy Best Setup with Rasnet50
+Epoxy Best Setup with Rasnet50 on tensorflow keras

 ## Proceduce